jessesquires/jessesquires.com/_posts/2021-11-01-how-to-start-a-blog.md

 One alternative that is similar to Jekyll would be using John Sundell's [Publish](https://github.com/johnsundell/publish), which is a static site generator written in Swift.
 This might appeal more to iOS developers.
 You could write your entire site in Swift.
 I do not have any experience with this, but I'm sure you can find tutorials, examples, and guides online.
 [Kaya Thomas](https://twitter.com/kthomas901/status/1284692707537858561) used Publish for [her personal website](https://kaya.dev), and I think it looks great.
 And of course, [Swift by Sundell](https://www.swiftbysundell.com) uses Publish, if you want another example.

 However, if you have the time, patience, and interest then I highly encourage you to explore a new technology stack.
 If you are primarily an iOS developer, building your own website with Jekyll is great way to explore something completely different.

+{% include updated_notice.html
+message="
+[daiyi (chris)](https://twitter.com/daiyitastic) just published an interesting article, [*How to automate previews for Github Pages*](https://daiyi.co/blog/pr-previews-for-github-pages/).
+It's a pretty neat hack to get previews for website changes without having to run Jekyll locally or publish first.
+If you are going all-in on a GitHub pages site, this might be of interest to you.
+" %}